jfinocchiaro/jfinocchiaro.github.io/_teaching/F24_fairness.md

 Throughout the course, you will be working on a larger-scale class project in groups of 2-3 on a topic of your choosing.
 There are so many important and fascinating challenges that we simply won't have time to cover in class.
 This project is your opportunity to get some hands-on experience with something that piques your interest.
 Because this project is a large portion of your grade, it shouldn't be all done between Thanksgiving and finals.
 To this end, we will have some regular check ins.

-Sept 13: Project proposal due.
+__Sept 13__: Project proposal due.
 (I will do my best to have feedback and suggested literature to you by Sept 20)

-Sept 27: Update 1 due.
+__Sept 27__: Update 1 due.
 At this point, you should understand what the challenges are that you're going to face and how you plan to overcome them.

-Oct 11: Update 2 due.
+__Oct 11__: Update 2 due.
 At this point, you should have access to data that you will need for your project, if necessary.
 If applicable, experiments should be planned.

-Nov 8: Update 3 due.
+__Nov 8__: Update 3 due.
 You should have some preliminary results, at the very least.

 I would recommend the work for the project is done before the Thanksgiving holiday so you can relax and enjoy some time with loved ones, and only have to work on your final presentation after the break.

-Dec 12ish: During final exam period, project presentations.
+__Dec 12ish__: During final exam period, project presentations.

 <h3> Required texts and materials </h3>